Fossil Fuel Free Crib

 A traceability endeavour that involved dissecting and taking a close look at every part of the supply chain through the lens of fossil fuel usage.
 A constraint that’s very different from other sustainability-led approaches, such as CO2-neutral or recyclable.
 Plus a visual language to support the statement.

-A high-end, future-facing piece of furniture produced using new alongside centuries-old manufacturing techniques demanded a timeless aesthetic.
+A future-facing piece of furniture produced using new alongside centuries-old manufacturing techniques demanded a timeless design language.
 The lightly coloured ash and visual lightness of the frame helped us get there — a nod to Scandinavian design and the company’s own origins.

 Without the option to use metal fasteners or synthetic glues, our design used wood joinery techniques and natural glue to uphold the integrity of the crib.